First presidency of Rafael Caldera

-The first presidency of Rafael Caldera or the First Caldera Presidency or the First Caldera Administration refers to Rafael Caldera's first tenure as the President of Venezuela which lasted from 11 March 1969 to 11 March 1974.
+The first presidency of Rafael Caldera or the First Caldera Presidency or the First Caldera Administration was Rafael Caldera's first tenure as the President of Venezuela, which lasted from 11 March 1969 to 11 March 1974.
 He was elected by 33,000 votes.
 He was sworn in as president in March 1969—the first time in the country's 139-year history that an incumbent government peacefully surrendered power to the opposition.
-Rafael Caldera would later regain the Presidency following his Victory in the 1993 Elections in which, his Second Presidency would start on February 2 1994.
+Rafael Caldera would later regain the Presidency following his Victory in the 1993 Elections in which, his Second Presidency would start on February 2, 1994.